|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 30 Service Unit arrived mid July

-By July 1945, the airfield offered limited facilities, plus weather, fuel, oil and minor repair services.
-The runway was under RNZAF control, with ASV beacon navigation aids.
+By July 1945, Jacquinot Bay Airfield had limited facilities, weather services, fuel, oil and minor repair facilities.
+The runway was under RNZAF control equipped with ASV beacon navigation aids.

 Japanese Aircraft Surrender

 On September 6, 1945 the Japanese at Rabaul surrendered all remaining forces to Allies.
 As Allied forces occupied Rabaul, the Japanese requested permission to surrender their flyable aircraft to an Allied Air Force unit.
 Their request was granted and the planes were readied for the flight to Jacquinot Bay Airfield to surrender to Air Commodore Stanley Gilbert Quill, the highest Air Force officer in the vicinity.

 On September 18, 1945 the first flight included Ki-46 Dinah 2783, A6M5 Zero 4043, A6M5 Zero 4444 and A6M5 Zero 3479 escorted by sixteen Allied fighters.

 On October 14, 1945 the second flight included B5N2 Kate Tail 302 and E13A Jake 4326.

 Still in use today as Jacquinot Bay Airport by regional airlines for service to West New Britain.
 Airport code: IATA: JAQ.

 Dennis Peterson visited in 2003 with his father (WWII veteran):

 "We flew over the airport at Jacquinot Bay, has a bitumen runway with a modern terminal built for the local MP but now doesn't get much traffic."